Movax12/ca65hl/manual.md

     .define greater             G
     .define lessORequal        !G

-## Macro "Functions" and Inline Code Expressions
+### Macro "Functions" and Inline Code Expressions

 If the expression does not match a flag definition as described above, and is not an identifier (variable), the macro will attempt to execute the passed value as a macro or instruction.
-If you have defined a macro to be called in this way, it could use the macro **setBranch** which should be followed by a valid flag definition.
-The flag setting defined this way is what is being treated as 'true' when compared to Boolean logic.
+If you have defined a macro to be called in this way, it can invoke the macro **setBranch** which should be followed by a valid flag definition.

 Example: